andyp1xe1/lfa_labs/vidlang/README.md

 The lexer forms the foundation of our VidLang compiler, converting raw text into a stream of tokens that the parser can assemble into meaningful operations.
 The next step would be implementing the parser, which will transform these tokens into an abstract syntax tree representing the structure and semantics of the program.

 One thing I've learned through this implementation is that seemingly small design decisions in the lexer can have significant impacts on the overall language experience.
 By carefully designing the token types and lexing rules, we've created a foundation that makes the rest of the compiler simpler and more robust.

+The parser implementation for our VidLang DSL demonstrates several important principles of parsing:

+1. **Recursive Descent Parsing**: Using a recursive descent parser makes the code easier to understand and maintain.

+2. **Lookahead**: Using a three-token lookahead allows the parser to handle syntactic ambiguities.

+3. **Concurrent Operation**: Operating concurrently with the lexer can improve performance.

+4. **Error Handling**: Including detailed error messages helps the user identify and fix parsing errors.

+The parser transforms the stream of tokens produced by the lexer into an AST, which represents the grammatical structure of the input script.
+This AST can then be used for further analysis, optimization, and execution.

+One area for future improvement is to add more sophisticated error recovery mechanisms.
+Currently, the parser halts on the first error.
+It would be better to try to recover from errors and continue parsing, so that the user can see all the errors in the script at once.

+Another area for future improvement is to add semantic analysis to the parser.
+Currently, the parser only checks the syntax of the script.
+It would be beneficial to also check the semantics, such as type checking and variable declaration checking and do type inference.